Sjors/nado-book/taproot/activation.md

 ### How Is a Soft Fork Enforced?

 Releasing a new software version that activates a soft fork at a given height is one thing.
 But unless the right people run it and do so in time, it won’t actually take effect.
-If a soft fork is released in a forest...
+If a soft fork is released in a forest…

 What Satoshi did was announce the new version on a forum and presume the community was small enough that everyone would update well before the activation height, even if that was only a week away.
 This was generally not put to the test, because many of those initial soft forks were made in such a way, either by design or accident, that only a malicious actor would produce blocks that violate the new rule, and there weren’t many of them around.